apache/pulsar/site2/website-next/docs/concepts-messaging.md

 You can also use the redelivery backoff mechanism, redeliver messages with different delays by setting the number of times the messages is retried.

-If you want to use Redelivery Backoff, you can use the following API.
+If you want to use redelivery backoff, you can use the following API.
 ```java
 consumer.ackTimeout(10, TimeUnit.SECOND)
         .ackTimeoutRedeliveryBackoff(ExponentialRedeliveryBackoff.builder()